 - It is less affected by water and will not dry or dissolve like clay or gypsum plaster.

-- Plasters made of hydrated lime is less brittle and less prone to breakage, which does not require expansion joints.
+- Plasters made of hydrated lime are less brittle and less prone to breakage, which does not require expansion joints.

-- The high pH of lime acts as a fungicide; preventing mould from growing in the lime plasters.
+- The high pH of lime acts as a fungicide preventing mold from growing in the lime plasters.

 Disadvantages of lime plaster:

 - Hydraulic lime plaster is not as hard as cement plaster.

 - When the plaster dries, the pH drops to about 8.6.